Mark Mathias Player Props: Pirates vs. Cardinals

 - Mathias hit .247 with three doubles, six home runs and nine walks.

-- In 12 of 30 games last season (40.0%), Mathias picked up an RBI, and five of those games (16.7%) included two or more RBIs.
-He had three or more RBIs in two contests.
+- In 40.0% of his games a year ago (12 of 30), Mathias drove in a run.
+In five of those games (16.7%) he recorded more than one RBI, and he had three or more in two contests.

+- He crossed the plate in nine of 30 games last year (30.0%), including scoring more than once in 10.0% of his games (three times).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.